CEZ income surge constrained by special taxes and levies

 Shares in CEZ, by far the most important company on the Prague Stock Exchange, rose CZK10 or 1% to CZK956 on the news but closed on August 10 back at CZK957.

 “The H1 results reflect the extreme fluctuations in market commodity prices and the extraordinary taxation introduced last year," said Finance Director Martin Novák.
 "The cost of levies on excess generation sales exceeded CZK11bn and the windfall tax amounted to CZK13bn.
-For the full year 2023, we expect levies from these extraordinary measures to reach CZK30-40bn.”
+For the full year 2023, we expect levies from these extraordinary measures to reach CZK30bn-40bn.”

 Analysts were upbeat about the results.
 “Overall, we consider the published results positive,” said Czech brokerage J&T. “Both the operating and the bottom line beat our expectations and very low indebtedness gives room for the payment of high dividends in years to come.”